xavierchia/xavierchia.github.io/about.md

 - Writing helps me clarify my own thinking.
 For example, whenever I write down how I do something, I start to wonder why I'm  doing it this way and not differently.
 This motivates me to try out alternatives and improve the way I approach things.
 - Most of my writing is just reminders for myself.
 - Many people spend most of their time doing things they don't really enjoy for reasons they can't articulate.
 We all work far too much.
-We all fall into mimetic traps, do bullshit job and all kinds of other crazy stuff solely for the purpose of signalling.
-I'm hoping to make more people aware of these problems.
+We all fall into mimetic traps, do bullshit jobs and all kinds of other crazy stuff solely for the purpose of signalling.
+I'm hoping to make more people aware of these issues.
 - There's this vicious circle of people complicating things to profit and beginners believing they need to do complicated stuff because otherwise they're not serious enough.
-I'm hoping to make more people aware that most things can be accomplished in a simple way.
+I want to make people aware that most things can be accomplished in a simple way.

 Mantras